 Here are some additional guidelines to keep in mind when it comes to keeping things consistent:

-- Any colors, logos and layouts should be consistent across all your accounts.
+- Any colours, logos, and layouts should be consistent across all your accounts.

 - Keep the tone and language in your content consistent.